 He was a wholesale boot and shoe dealer specializing in the manufacture of shoes for the army and navy.

 Joseph Herman died in December of 1920.
-Hennie Herman continued to live at 424 Marlborough and also to maintain a summer residence in Lynn.
+Hennie Herman continued to live at 424 Marlborough and also to maintain a home in Lynn.

 424 Marlborough was not listed in the 1932-1937 Blue Books, nor in the 1931-1936 Lists of Residents, and was shown as vacant in the 1932-1936 City Directories.

-By 1937, it was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
+By 1937, 424 Marlborough was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
 They previously had lived at 463 Commonwealth.
 He was a physician and surgeon, and maintained his office at 424 Marlborough and a second office at 151 Warren in Roxbury.

 In May of 1938, Domenic Salvati applied for (and subsequently received) permission to remodel the building and convert it into a single-family dwelling and store.
 The plans included creating a new street-level entrance on Massachusetts Avenue for the store, adding a one-story bay to the south of the entrance, and installing plate glass show windows on the Massachusetts and Marlborough façades.
-It also included closing the original entrance on Marlborough, and creating a new entrance on Marlborough for the apartment, located to the west of the western bow.
+They also included closing the original entrance on Marlborough, and creating a new entrance on Marlborough for the apartment, located to the west of the western bow.
 In June of 1948, he amended the plans to replace the proposed one-story bay on Massachusetts Avenue with a one-story flat-fronted addition, allowing a larger show window.
 The remodeling was designed by architect Michael J. Mastrangelo.
 Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-9).

 In February of 1948, he applied for (and subsequently received) permission to build a one story addition in the open space between 424 and 426 Marlborough, to be used as a storeroom for the Marlboro Market.
 Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-86).

 In May of 1948, the Salvatis acquired 51 Massachusetts Avenue.